plamenna-petrova/JavaScript-Quiz-App-Coursework/README.md

 ## File Structure

+The project is divided into separate folders :

 - css
   - app.css - the main css file, responsible for styling the entire applciation
   - game.css - the css file, which styles the quiz game - the container of the questions and the questions themselves, the progress bar, the coundown